-- 1. Assess the communication and relevant behaviors of individuals with disorders of fluency, articulation/ phonology, voice, oral language, hearing, and feeding/swallowing. - 2.
+- Assess the communication and relevant behaviors of individuals with disorders of fluency, articulation/ phonology, voice, oral language, hearing, and feeding/swallowing. - 2.
 Develop individualized intervention goals consistent with the requirements of federal and state laws. - 3.
 Design individualized intervention plans for individuals with disorders of fluency, articulation/phonology, voice, oral language, and feeding/swallowing. - 4.
-Provide appropriate speech-language pathology services to culturally diverse client populations.
+Provide appropriate speech-language pathology services to culturally diverse client populations. - 5.
+Develop, select, and prescribe multimodal augmentative and alternative communication systems. - Apply scientific principles to evaluate the effectiveness of services. - Behave in a manner consistent with the ASHA code of ethics and the ASHA Scope of Practice in Speech-Language Pathology.

-- 5. Develop, select, and prescribe multimodal augmentative and alternative communication systems. - 6.
-Apply scientific principles to evaluate the effectiveness of services. - Behave in a manner consistent with the ASHA code of ethics and the ASHA Scope of Practice in Speech-Language Pathology. - 8.
-Integrate and apply clinical knowledge by successfully completing the national written certification examination (Praxis) of the American Speech-Language-Hearing Association (ASHA) and the Illinois State Board of Education (ISBE) examinations for the Professional Educator License endorsed in Non-Teaching Speech-language Pathology.
+8. Integrate and apply clinical knowledge by successfully completing the national written certification examination (Praxis) of the American Speech-Language-Hearing Association (ASHA) and the Illinois State Board of Education (ISBE) examinations for the school service personnel certificate (Type 73) endorsed for non-teaching speech-language pathology.